The Kahnawake Gaming Commission

 Approved Agents

-Itech Labs is another Australian company which does much the same as TST.
-The iTech labs website describes its business as “testing and certifying online gaming systems and games”.
-Gaming Associates (GA) is an Australian service which served as a model for iTech and TST both.
-GA has provided “certification services for gambling systems” since 1990.
-Each of the four groups provides the security and auditing needed to verify websites are safe.
-To a large degree, these four organizations are the reason people can trust that sites licensed by the Kahnawake Gaming Commission are safe, fair, trustworthy, and legitimate.
+Another Australian company that performs much the same function as TST is Itech Labs.
+The Itech Labs website describes its business as "testing and certifying online gaming systems and games."
+Gaming Associates (GA) is an Australian service that has acted as a model for both iTech and TST.
+Since 1990, GA has provided "certification services for gambling systems."
+The four groups share the responsibilities of providing the security and auditing necessary to keep websites safe.
+There are four organizations that do this work, at least to a large extent:

 Self-Exclusion List